 Witch hazel is another common aftershave ingredient.
 It is formed through the distillation of the plant Hamamelis virginiana.
 It’s used for everything from hemorrhoids to sunburns.

-Witch hazel decreases inflammation and fights bacteria making it a common treatment for mild acne.
-Similar to alcohol, the drying effects for witch hazel can cause rebound oil production.
-It is often recommended to use in combination with a lotion to avoid over-drying the skin.
+Witch hazel decreases inflammation and fights bacteria, making it a common treatment for mild acne.
+Similar to alcohol, the drying effects of witch hazel can cause rebound oil production.
+It is often recommended to use it in combination with a lotion to avoid over-drying the skin.

 Dermatologists don’t recommend using witch hazel alone for moderate to severe acne.

 Menthol is often added to aftershaves because of the refreshing, cooling feeling it leaves behind.
 It calms the skin and also provides a minty scent.

 Menthol is a common ingredient in both aftershave and acne products.
 It provides topical pain relief and gives a soothing effect to the skin.
 This is beneficial for skin that experiences nicks, cuts, or painful acne lesions.